Skip to content

 How science capital helps to understand the urban–rural divide in Chinese students’ science aspirations

-Ye (Catherine) Cao, PhD Candidate at King's College London
+Ye (Catherine) Cao, Researcher at King's College London

 Chinese students were reported to have relatively low science aspirations, which contrasts with their outstanding attainment in international student assessment (OECD, 2019).
 Meanwhile, a bigger gap in educational resources between advantaged and disadvantaged schools was found in China compared with OECD countries (OECD, 2019).
 However, the connection between Chinese students’ science aspirations and their social background is not clear.
 Most disadvantaged schools in China are in rural areas.
 The urban–rural divide in China is a key context widely used in Chinese policies and literature, but it is merely discussed in English literature (Chan & Wei, 2019).
 The gap between rural China and urban China includes not only economic aspects but also political and societal aspects, which means rural students are more likely to come from a disadvantaged background in comparison with their peers living in urban areas.
 Hence, understanding what is happening to Chinese rural students is essential in researching the big picture of Chinese education.
 In this blog post, I will share some preliminary findings from my PhD work, which attempts to understand the urban–rural divide in Chinese students’ science aspirations through science capital.